nkrumahsamuel665-bit/airbnb-clone-project/README.md

 ### 5. Input Validation & Sanitization
 All inputs will be validated to prevent injection attacks (e.g., SQL injection, XSS).
 ➡ This ensures the database and system remain secure.

+## CI/CD Pipeline
+CI/CD pipeline is the continuous Integration and Continuous Deployment (CI/CD) pipelines which automate the process of testing, building, and deploying the application.
+They help ensure that new changes are integrated smoothly, tested automatically, and deployed with minimal errors.

+### Why CI/CD is Important
+- *Reliability:* Ensures code changes are tested before reaching production.
+- *Speed:* Automates repetitive tasks, reducing deployment time.
+- *Collaboration:* Helps multiple developers work on the project without conflicts.
+- *Consistency:* Ensures each deployment follows the same process, reducing human error.

+### Tools We Can Use
+- *GitHub Actions:* Automates testing and deployment directly from GitHub.
+- *Docker:* Ensures consistent environments across development and production.
+- *Heroku/AWS:* Can be used as hosting platforms for deploying the application.